 Have you ever stopped to think about what a blessing it is to be a good thinker?
-Now I’m not necessarily talking about being a genius or intellectually gifted.
+Now, I’m not talking about being a genius or intellectually gifted.
 I’m mostly referring to being able to use good problem-solving skills and good old-fashioned common sense.

-As this world becomes ever more complex and temptation-laden, it becomes more and more important that we teach our kids how to build their mental muscles.
+As this world becomes ever more complex and laden with temptations, it becomes more and more important that we teach our kids how to build their mental muscles.
 Listed below are some quick tips:

 - When your kids ask you for help with something, encourage them to try a bit longer before you jump in to help them.
-The only way to really learn good thinking skills is by having to figure out some things on your own.
+The only way to truly learn good thinking skills is by figuring things out on your own.

 - Allow them to mess up.
-Too frequently, we step in and tell kids exactly what to do when we worry that they might make a mistake.
-When the consequences are small, allow them to blow it and learn.
+Too frequently, we step in and tell kids exactly what to do when we worry that they might be making a mistake.
+The best way to learn is by making mistakes.
+The best time for our kids to make mistakes is when they are young and the consequences are small.
+Allow them to blow it and learn.